LCC-CIT/CS295N-CourseMaterials/CS295N_Syllabus.md

 ### Center for Accessible Resources

 Lane Community College (LCC) is dedicated to providing inclusive learning environments.
-The Center for Accessible Resources (CAR) coordinates all academic accommodations for students at LCC.
-If you anticipate or experience academic barriers due to a disability, to request assistance or accommodations, contact the Center for Accessible Resources.
+The [Center for Accessible Resources (CAR)](https://www.lanecc.edu/get-support/resource-centers/center-accessible-resources) coordinates all academic accommodations for students at LCC.
+If you anticipate or experience academic barriers due to a disability, to request assistance or accommodations, contact the Center for Accessible Resources 541-463-5150 or [accessibleresources@lanecc.edu](mailto:accessibleresources@lanecc.edu).

-**In-Person Services:** Monday and Thursday, 9:00am - 12:30 and 1:30pm - 3:00pm.
-**Location:** Main Campus, Building 19, Room 263A

-**Remote Support through Support Hub:** Monday - Thursday 9:00am&ndash;12:30 and 1:30pm&ndash;3:00pm.
-Enter the Support Hub by going to [lanecc.edu/hub](https://www.lanecc.edu/hub).
-Wait for a Lane staff to let you into the Zoom.

-**Phone:** Voice, (541) 463-5150 TTY: 711, Monday&mdash;Friday 9:00am&ndash;12:30pm and 1:30pm&ndash;3:00pm.
-**Email:** AccessibleResources@lanecc.edu

-For upcoming closures, please visit the [Center for Accessible Resources webpage ](https://www.lanecc.edu/disability)
+Please be aware that any accessible tables and chairs in this room should remain available for authorized students who find that standard classroom seating is not usable.

 ### Campus Location and Maps